andreaciri/andreaciri.github.io/content/posts/enabling-heat-pump-smart-grid-mode-with-a-raspberry-pi.md

 ![Diagram of the project](/img/smart-grid-pi-diagram2.png "Diagram of the project")

 I wrote a program in go that runs on the Raspberry.
 It's [available on my GitHub](https://github.com/andreaciri/smart-grid-pi).
-It requests the current power flow to SolarEdge and commands a relay connected to the Smart Grid input of the heat pump.\
+It requests the current power flow to SolarEdge and controls a relay connected to the Smart Grid input of the heat pump.\
 SolarEdge only offers 300 daily requests to their APIs.
 Running the script only during daylight I can collect a sample every 2 minutes, enough for my goal.